DigiBP/AS25_Glacier_Express/README.md

 The technician checks the prescription, which is considered a knowledge-intensive task requiring human evaluation.
 If issues are found, the pharmacy contacts the prescribing physician to resolve them.
 Should the issues persist, the order is canceled and the process ends.
 Should the issues be resolved, the process continues and the stock gets checked.
 If no issues are found, the technician proceeds directly to check the stock.

 If the medication is available, the technician prepares the medication.
 Otherwise, the stock gets checked for alternative options and if the patient accepts the alternative, the medication is prepared.
-After the patient provides payment or insurance details, the pharmacy technician proceeds with the counseling and hands the medication over to the patient.
+After the patient provides payment or insurance details, the pharmacy technician proceeds with the counselling and hands the medication over to the patient.
 With this, the process ends.
 If the alternative is rejected or no suitable alternative exists, the original medication is ordered and the process ends after ordering.

 #### OTC Medication or Symptom Assessment